ZeusWPI/TABS/docs/bootloader.md

 ### Kernel is not a file

 I reserve 32KiB of SFS reserved area for the ELF file of the kernel.
 This is currently for "historic reasons" (a.k.a.
 I'm too lazy to load the filesystem in the bootloader).
 The kernel then handles the filesystem.

+### Second ELF program header does not get loaded

+This will most likely fix the issue of missing global strings.